The Univeristy of Melbourne The Royal Melbourne Hopspital

 Dr Mark Davies

-Dr Mark Davies is a Laboratory Head the Doherty Institute, where his research interests include genomic sequencing approaches to understand the emergence and evolution of bacterial pathogens, including Group A Strep.
+Associate Professor Mark Davies is a Laboratory Head at the Doherty Institute, where his research interests include genomic sequencing approaches to understand the emergence and evolution of bacteria, including Strep A.

 Professor Nigel Crawford

 Professor Nigel Crawford is a consultant paediatrician at the Royal Children’s Hospital and a vaccinologist at Murdoch Children’s Research Institute.
-Professor Crawford’s research areas are infection, immunity and global health.
+Professor Crawford’s research areas are emerging vaccine preventable diseases and vaccine safety.

 Professor Benjamin Howden